neelsoumya/botica_indica/README.md

    * if you like this recipe please cite the following academic work

-   * Botica Indica, Trilokeshwar Shonku
+   * Botica Indica, Professor Trilokeshwar Shonku, Satyajit Ray